sudosoph/docs/content/tutorials/developer-workflow/setting-up-your-developer-pop.md

 Minikube runs on your preference of virtual machine ([VirtualBox] is a free option).

 1. Verify that you have installed VirtualBox or another VM software.
-1. Download and install <a href="https://github.com/kubernetes/minikube/releases/tag/v0.32.0" target="Minikube" title="Minikube v0.32.0 download">Minikube v0.32.0</a>.
+1. Download and install <a href="https://github.com/kubernetes/minikube/releases" target="Minikube" title="Minikube download">Minikube</a> (v0.29.0 and later supported).
 1. Start minikube: `minikube start`
 1. Initialize the Developer PoP: